-Fires in Student Housing facilities can be reported by calling 911 from any landline or cellular phone, by calling the UC Davis Dispatch emergency number at 530-752-1234, or by notifying the Resident Advisor in the housing unit.
+Fires in Student Housing facilities can be reported by calling 911 from any landline or cellular phone, or by notifying the Resident Advisor in the housing unit.

 Student Housing Fire Safety Systems

 Student Housing facilities are equipped with fire safety systems as described in the following tables.